 A second sentence frame was also generated for each verb pair, with the aim of creating sentences that were semantically sensible but novel: each sentence frame used an argument structure pattern that was highly unusual for the verbs.
 For disappear and vanish, the novel sentence frame was transitive: The magician <disappeared/vanished> the rabbit.
 All novel sentences were created by the authors and rated for plausibility as described below.
 By creating stimuli that included either a high frequency verb or a lower frequency verb, while the rest of the sentence was held constant, we are able to compare like with like, as previous studies investigating the role of verb frequency have done (Brooks et al. 1999; Ambridge et al. 2008; Theakston 2004).
 Thus we are not investigating various degrees of verb frequency, but whether a lower frequency verb is more acceptable in a novel sentence than a higher frequency verb, when other factors are held constant.
+The stimuli used in Experiment 1 are provided in (10)-(12): baseline sentence pairs in (10); and, based on a separate norming study, the novel sentences without a competing alternative (novel-noCA) in (11) and the novel sentences that have a competing alternative (novel-CA) in (12).

-Baseline (familiar) sentences for high and low frequency verb pairs
+(10) Baseline (familiar) sentences for high and low frequency verb pairs

-Will slept/napped on the sofa.

-Laurie smiled/grinned.

-The boys jumped/hopped on the trampoline.

-The students laughed/chuckled.

-Alex swam/backstroked to the dock.

-Taylor sang/crooned a lullaby to the baby.

-The coach shouted/hollered at the players.

-The professor explained/recited the assignment.

-Christina cried/sobbed when her hamster died.
+- a.
+Will slept/napped on the sofa. - b.
+Laurie smiled/grinned. - c.
+The boys jumped/hopped on the trampoline. - d.
+The students laughed/chuckled. - e.
+Alex swam/backstroked to the dock. - f.
+Taylor sang/crooned a lullaby to the baby. - g.
+The coach shouted/hollered at the players. - h.
+The professor explained/recited the assignment. - i.
+Christina cried/sobbed when her hamster died. - j.
 The spy forced/coerced the criminal to confess.

-Brandon fell/tumbled out of the tree.

-3 The original list of materials contained sixteen verb classes and a total of 32 verbs.
-One verb pair was excluded because the COCA frequency for even the low frequency verb was nearly twice that of the high frequency verb in any other verb pair.
-The second pair was excluded because COCA searches revealed that the novel use was actually attested with some regularity in the corpus.
+because COCA searches revealed that the novel use was actually attested with some regularity in the corpus.
 The results reported below show the same significant patterns whether these two verb pairs are included or excluded.

-The family considered/contemplated going to Disneyland.

-Emily found/located the book she needed.
+- k.
+Brandon fell/tumbled out of the tree. - 1.
+The family considered/contemplated going to Disneyland. - m.
+Emily found/located the book she needed. - n.
 Ashley disappeared/vanished into the darkness.

-Novel sentences without a clear competing alternative phrasing (novel-noCA) Jeff slept/napped the afternoon away.
+(11) Novel sentences without a clear competing alternative phrasing (novel-noCA)

-Megan smiled/grinned her boyfriend out the front door.

-Terry's horse jumped/hopped her straight out of the saddle.

-The chief will laugh/chuckle you back to your desk job.

-The lifeguard swam/backstroked the children to shore.

-The performer sang/crooned the audience into another dimension.
+- a.
+Jeff slept/napped the afternoon away. - b.
+Megan smiled/grinned her boyfriend out the front door. - c.
+Terry's horse jumped/hopped her straight out of the saddle. - d.
+The chief will laugh/chuckle you back to your desk job. - e.
+The lifeguard swam/backstroked the children to shore. - f.
+The performer sang/crooned the audience into another dimension. - g.
 The shopkeeper shouted/hollered the teenagers out of the building.

-Novel sentences with a clear competing alternative phrasing (novel-hasCA) Amber explained/recited Zach the answer.
+(12) Novel sentences with a clear competing alternative phrasing (novel-hasCA)

-Anthony's merciless teasing cried/sobbed his little sister.

-Daniel forced/coerced that Helen compete.

-Jacob fell/tumbled the lamp.

-Kayla's boss considered/contemplated to give her a raise.

-Please find/locate a new pen to me.
+- a.
+Amber explained/recited Zach the answer. - b.
+Anthony's merciless teasing cried/sobbed his little sister. - c.
+Daniel forced/coerced that Helen compete. - d.
+Jacob fell/tumbled the lamp. - e.
+Kayla's boss considered/contemplated to give her a raise. - f.
+Please find/locate a new pen to me. - g.
 The magician disappeared/vanished the rabbit.

-Table 1: stimuli used in Experiment 1 with novel-hasCA and novel-noCA binned according to paraphrase norming study.